mikekanter/Mascagni/README.md

-# Chess Engine
+# Puccini

-A homemade chess engine in rust
+A homemade chess engine in rust.
+Work in progress.

 ## Getting started

 ```bash
 cargo run
 ```
 This will start a game in the terminal.
 Currently one input moves for both sides.
-Eventually, we hope to have the computer play for one side in a somewhat intelligent way.
+Eventually, I hope to have the computer play for one side in a somewhat intelligent way.

 ## TODO